UK govt orders Julian Assange’s extradition; appeal planned

 WikiLeaks said it would challenge the order, and Assange’s lawyers have 14 days to lodge an appeal.

-“We’re not at the end of the road here,” Assange’s wife, Stella Assange, said.
+“We’re not at the end of the road here,” said Assange’s wife, Stella Assange.
 “We’re going to fight this.”

 Julian Assange has battled in British courts for years to avoid being sent to the U.S., where he faces 17 charges of espionage and one charge of computer misuse.